 Why Zero Trust Model Security?

-The Zero Trust framework can provide a solid defense against data breaches and advanced cybersecurity threats.
+The data-centric Zero Trust framework can provide a solid defense against data breaches and advanced cybersecurity threats.
 All attackers need to break into your network is time and motivation — firewalls or password policies don’t deter them.
-You need to build internal barriers and monitor everything to catch their movements when they break in.
+You should build internal barriers and monitor activity to catch their movements when, not if, they break in.

-Download the 2019 Data Risk Report to see security issues and vulnerabilities that a Zero Trust approach can help address — and see how Varonis’ data-centric approach helps organizations establish and achieve a Zero Trust framework and strategy.
+Check out the Varonis Live Cyber Security Demo and see how Varonis’ data-centric approach helps organizations establish and achieve a Zero Trust framework and strategy.